List of speakers of the United States House of Representatives

 The speaker of the United States House of Representatives is the presiding officer of the United States House of Representatives.
-The office was established in 1789 by Article I, Section 2 of the U.S. Constitution.
+The office was established in 1789 by Article I, Section 2, of the U.S. Constitution.
 The speaker is the political and parliamentary leader of the House, and is simultaneously the body's presiding officer, the de facto leader of the body's majority party, and the institution's administrative head.
 Speakers also perform various administrative and procedural functions, all in addition to representing their own congressional district.
 Given these several roles and responsibilities, the speaker usually does not personally preside over debates.
 That duty is instead delegated to members of the House from the majority party.
 Neither does the speaker regularly participate in floor debates.
 Additionally, the speaker is second in the presidential line of succession, after the vice president and ahead of the president pro tempore of the Senate.

 The House elects a new speaker by roll call vote when it first convenes after a general election for its two-year term, or when a speaker dies, resigns or is removed from the position intra-term.
 A majority of votes cast (as opposed to a majority of the full membership of the House) is necessary to elect a speaker.
 If no candidate receives a majority vote, then the roll call is repeated until a speaker is elected.
 The Constitution does not require the speaker to be an incumbent member of the House, although every speaker thus far has been.

-Altogether, 55 individuals, from 23 states, have served as speaker of the House.
-The office is currently held by Kevin McCarthy following the outcome of the 2023 speaker election conducted at the start of the 118th Congress.
+Altogether, 56 individuals, from 24 states, have served as speaker of the House.